Prairie County, Arkansas

 - Present - Prairie County continues to be a predominantly rural area with agriculture as its primary industry.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Prairie County, Arkansas.
+This timeline provides a concise overview of the key events in the history of Prairie County, Arkansas.